ChrisHexapod/hexapod_ros/README.md

 The project makes use of a

 * PhantomX Mark III
-  * The ArbotixM Board was replaced by a U2D2-Connector
+  * The ArbotixM Board was replaced by a U2D2, a USB communication converter.
+Please make sure that there is enough space to the upper deck.
-  * For connecting all legs we also need a U2D2 PowerHub
+  * Since the U2D2 has only one ttl-level port you either need a U2D2 PowerHub, or the old 6 port hub
   * Since connectors have changed an adapter cable is needed too
+  * You also have to think about power supply for your RaspberryPi.
+Here an y-cable, a 5V,3A BEC and a spare USB-C connector were used
 * Sensors
   * IMU: MPU2955
   * DepthSensor: Orbbec Astra Camera